yujiri8/yujiri.xyz/fiction/dialog.md

 This is the principle behind the decision in [Mass Effect](/reviews/mass_effect) to make the dialogue option labels paraphrased from what Shepard actually says.
 I don't think it's unreasonable to think it was still a bad idea overall, but it would have been boring to have the player select a dialog line and then listen to Shepard repeat it verbatim, and the paraphrasing solves this problem.

 For a concrete example, I'll talk about an excerpt from a crap novel I wrote when I was 19, The Pygon Hybrid, before and after improvements.
-An except from chapter 1 originally read:
+An excerpt from chapter 1 originally read:

 > I hear footsteps coming up the stairs.
 It's Brev and three other cadets I recognize: Logan, Stef, and Sally.
 They move immediately but casually to surround me.